whitneyburton/portfolios/students/1706-back/michael-butera/20170804-michael-butera-m1.md

 #### What was your favorite Gear Up?
 Least favorite?
 Why?

+My favorite gear up was the mod 4 led gear up that I attended.
+I did not know that it was going to be about fake news, but it was, and that was awesome because I am into the phenomenon.
+I thought that the gear up was pretty well put together, and fostered great conversation.

+My least favorite was the gear up about being introverted vs extroverted.
+I realize that this is something that people really look into, but I do not think that a label and ways of appeasing certain types of people in the workplace is 100% necessary.
+I know that I lean towards being introverted, but do not think that there should be certain ways of talking to me to get things done.

 #### How did you contribute to the Turing community this module?

+I made myself available to people in my cohort that needed help.
+I did my part in helping keep the basement clean and talked to some people in upper mods.

 #### What would you like to do to contribute next module?

+I want to be active in the pairing Slack channel that we created.
+I did not take full advantage of the fact that the people in mod 2 created a channel for us, and I want to make sure that the mod below me knows that they can use that channel for help.

 ## Self-Assessment Scores